Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 --host

-is the FQDN or IP of the source cluster's master host.If required, provide additional parameters in the create dump command:
+is the FQDN or IP address of the master host in the source cluster.If required, provide additional parameters in the create dump command:

 --events